theredcmdcraft/gitflow-avh/Reference:-General.md

  For example: If you are on a feature branch named New1 `git flow publish` will do the same as `git flow feature publish New1`

+---
+### git flow rebase - Rebase the branch you are currently on.

+#### Description
+ This is a shortcut to rebase the feature/hotfix/release/support branch you are currently on.

+ For example: If you are on a feature branch named New1 `git flow rebase -p` will do the same as `git flow feature rebase -p New1`